-The hip is one of the largest joints in the body and is an integral part in your everyday movement.
-When use of the hip is restricted and non-surgical alternatives aren’t working for you, a hip replacement surgery may be recommended.
+The hip is one of the largest joints in the body and is an integral part of everyday movement.
+When use of the hip is restricted and non-surgical alternatives aren’t working for you, a hip replacement surgery may be required.
 This surgery is performed to help maximize mobility and improve confidence with everyday motion.
 IBJI hip replacement surgeons will treat your hip surgery with the utmost care.

 Am I a Candidate for Hip Replacement Surgery?

 If your hip pain becomes so unbearable that it restricts even the slightest of movements, it may be time to consider a hip replacement.
 Deciding to undergo surgery is never an easy choice, however a hip replacement may be necessary when osteoarthritis or rheumatoid arthritis limits your hip’s strength and range of motion.

 The femoral head, the section of bone on the femur that connects to the pelvis, is removed and replaced with a metal stem and socket.
 These components act as an artificial hip joint to allow for a smooth, refreshed range motion.
 Upon completion, you’ll go through basic post-surgery recovery in the hospital for a few days to assure your new hip stays in place.
 Recovery time is based on the individual and how well you follow your orthopedist’s instruction and follow-up care.